Northern Ireland BPS Entitlements User Guide

 BPS Payment Rates

 From 2020/21, all entitlements will be paid the same rate.
 DAERA are unable to confirm the final payment rate, however they have suggested it will be in the region of €229/ha, including the Greening payment.
 Young Farmers (those under the age of 40) are also eligible for an additional top-up payment of 25% of the total value of their claim.

-Until 2019, each payment made on each entitlement will be composed of an element of the historic value and element of the flat rate value, with the proportion of the historic element reducing to zero and the flat rate payment gradually increasing until it makes up the whole payment.
+Until this time, each payment made on each entitlement will be composed of an element of the historic value and element of the flat rate value, with the proportion of the historic element reducing to zero and the flat rate payment gradually increasing until it makes up the whole payment.

 BPS payments are capped at €150,000 excluding greening and Young Farmer payments.